CarlosMight/YAMLup/README.md

 ## Deploying
 Deploy to your server with `firebase deploy`.
 If you're using our server, you won't be able to deploy so make sure to configure your environment!

+## NOTES
+- For some reason, the SASS loader will not pick up changes to sass files when you first `yarn dev`.
+To fix this, comment out the router and store from `main.js`...my only guess is that there are too many files to watch